 The great promise is that there is a company out there who can nail it, crafting a suit that – with a few adjustments here and there – fits better and is less costly than marked-up off-the-rack fashion labels.
 Online custom tailor Black Lapel produces suits that feel complete, personal, and like a suit ought to fit — much more than the sum of its parts — at around $500.
 Read more: The Black Lapel Suit | Black Lapel’s 2014 Fall Custom Suiting Collection

-PROPERSUIT offers an impressive combination of fabrics, finishes and customizations via their showrooms in New York, Chicago, Los Angeles, Portland and San Francisco, and their fully-canvassed, soft-shoulder suit feels and looks remarkable and fit extremely well following a couple of minor touch ups.
-At $850 and up, these aren’t entry-level prices, but if you have the means, you’ll find PROPERSUIT can deliver a phenomenal suit that competes with off-the-rack offerings that can run much higher.
+Hall Madden (formerly Propersuit) offers an impressive combination of fabrics, finishes and customizations via a combination of appointment-only showrooms, concierge services and trunk-shows in Atlanta, Houston, New York, Chicago, Los Angeles, Orange County, Portland, San Francisco, South Florida and Washington, DC and their fully-canvassed, soft-shoulder suit feels and looks remarkable and fit extremely well following a couple of minor touch ups.
+At $850 and up, these aren’t entry-level prices, but if you have the means, you’ll find Hall Madden can deliver a phenomenal suit that competes with off-the-rack offerings that can run much higher.
 Read more: A Review of the Propersuit Made-to-Measure Suit

 — Neckwear —